ProcessFit/Cleaning-Data-Project/CodeBook.md

 ##Creating the tidy datafile

 ###Guide to create the tidy data file UCIoutputData.csv
 The tidy data file is created using the script run_analysis.R.
-The script includes the sourcing the data from the site, joining data tables and transforms. [link to the readme document that describes the code in greater detail]()
+The script includes the sourcing the data from the site, joining data tables and transforms.
 Two formats are available within the script - "wide", or "long and skinny".
 The "long and skinny format" has been chosen as "tidy" data and has been output to the UCIoutputData.csv file.